 - Eating a traditional burger means making your hands dirty with sauces and patties popping out of the burger.

-In my today’s aloo tikki burger recipe, we will solve both of these problems.
+In today’s aloo tikki burger recipe, we will solve both of these problems.
 You will see the traditional burger recipe in an all-new avatar.

 Popular Aloo Tikki Burgers

-Aloo Tikki Burger started getting popular, much before McDonald’s entered Indian market in 1990.
+Aloo Tikki Burger started getting popular, much before McDonald’s entered the Indian market in 1990.
 After McDonald ventured, Aloo Tikki Burger became their topmost selling burger.
-For a vegetarian family, this is most popular veg burger they have been eating for years now.
+For a vegetarian family, this is the most popular veg burger they have been eating for years now.

 But today we will change the way you have been eating your burgers for years.